virb30/gostack-gympoint/README.md

 or

-Install postgres and create a database named "gympoint"
+Install postgres on localhost using port 5432 and create a database named "gympoint"

 ### Setting up the Backend